Compliance to the Regulations

 interfaces between them.
 This can provide segregation of software entities for risk control.

 - Software Hazard Analysis - Create an IEC 62304 hazard analysis, identifying potential hazards and the software items that could cause them.
 Mitigations should feed back into the Requirements.
+Include Cybersecuirty hazard analysis and OTS software hazard analysis, wireless QoS (if applicable).

 - Software Detailed Design Descriptions - Provide the specification(s) detailing how software is implemented